nyu-devops/lab-ansible/README.md

 }
 ```

 What happened?
 Ansible needs Python installed on all of the nodes in order to work.
-We can fix this with Ansible by making sure that Pythin is installed first.
+We can fix this with Ansible by making sure that Python is installed first.
 Do so this run the `prechecks.yaml` playbook like this:

     ansible-playbook prechecks.yaml